Monday, December 6, 2010

 So what's the big deal?
 Well, after working for Rand McNally mapmakers in Ossining, he retired to Florida, and returned to New York for the dedication of a plaque at Columbia-Presbyterian Medical Center, built on the site of Hilltop Park, in 1993.
 He was 102 years old.
 He lived to be 107, until September 17, 1998.
 He was the last living player to have played in the pre-1920 Dead Ball Era, and is believed to be the longest-lived former major league athlete in North American history.

-Honorable Mention to Johnny Vander Meer of Midland Park, Bergen County.
+Honorable Mention to Johnny Vander Meer of Midland Park, Bergen County, New Jersey.
 Best known for pitching the only pair of back-to-back no-hitters in MLB history, June 11 & 15, 1938, for the Cincinnati Reds.
-The 2nd was against the Dodgers at Ebbets Field, in the first night game in New York's major-league history.
+The 2nd was against the Dodgers at Ebbets Field, in the 1st night game in New York's major-league history.

 Vander Meer was interviewed for John P. Carmichael's classic 1945 book My Greatest Day In Baseball, and said that those no-hitters weren't his career highlight, because he got sent down in 1939, but came back up, and redeemed himself by pitching the Pennant clincher.
 The Reds won another Pennant in 1940, and won the World Series.
 Like another no-hit hero, Don Larsen, he was slightly below .500 for his career.
 (In fact, their records were very close: Larsen was 114-118, Vander Meer was 119-121.)
 But Vander Meer had 5 seasons of at least 15 wins, and made 4 All-Star teams.
 His achievement was a fluke, but he was still, often, a very good pitcher.